MattColu/mattcolu.github.io/projects/Radray.markdown

 Out of these steps, I/O on files is inherently sequential, whereas generating and calculating the energies of the points is a task that can benefit from parallel execution.

+{% capture embarrass %}

-> This problem is actually an example of an "embarrassingly parallel" task: since the calculations at every point are completely independent from each other (energy only depends from the point-ray distance, which is fixed for each point), parallelization leads to a speedup that scales with the number of parallel processing units.
+This problem is actually an example of an "embarrassingly parallel" task: since the calculations at every point are completely independent from each other (energy only depends from the point-ray distance, which is fixed for each point), parallelization leads to a speedup that scales with the number of parallel processing units.

->
+{% endcapture %}
+{% include blockquote.html type="info" content=embarrass style="margin-bottom: 0px" %}

+{% capture amdahl %}

-> However, a generic application can benefit from parallelization only to some extent, as most involve some sort of sequential operations, be it reading from a file or performing calculations that depend on one another.
+However, a generic application can benefit from parallelization only to some extent, as most involve some sort of sequential operations, be it reading from a file or performing calculations that depend on one another.
 This is known as [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law).

+{% endcapture %}
+{% include blockquote.html type="warning" content=amdahl style="margin-top: 5px" %}

 ## The Approach